jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/calling_c_functions.md

 global main

 main:
-    PUSH 1      ; second argument
+    PUSH 1
-    PUSH 2      ; first argument
+    PUSH 2
-    CALL sum    ; call the function
+    CALL sum
-    PUSH eax    ; push the result from sum to the stack CALL exit   ; exit the program
+    PUSH eax
+    CALL exit
 ```

 {:.important-title}
+- I declare this function as `extern` to make it accessible to our assembly program.
 - I use the `call` instruction to call my custum `C` function `sum`.
 - The `eax` register contains the return value of the function.